• Skip to primary navigation

 • 1/4 teaspoon garlic powder

-• optional: smoked paprika & sliced green onions for topping
+• optional toppings: paprika, blue cheese crumbles, Ranch, celery leaf sprigs & sliced green onions for topping

 Instructions

-1. Cut the hard-boiled eggs in half lengthwise.
-Gently remove the yolks and add to a medium sized bowl.
+1. Prep the eggs: Cut the hard-boiled eggsย (6) in half lengthwise.
+Gently remove the yolks and add them to a medium sized bowl.

 Notes

-Hard-Boiled Eggs: I make my HBEs in the Instant Pot.
-Here are stovetop instructions (follow directions for Hard).
+Hard-Boiled Eggs: For easy to peel eggs, I recommend making your HBEs in the Instant Pot.
+Here are stovetop instructionsย (follow directions for Hard).

 Recipe can easily be halved for less or doubled for more people.
 Nutrition information estimated with MyFitnessPal.